rdaysky/streem/README.md

 #### Iterator restrictions

-The iterator passed to *reduce* must have its values consumed prior to the *reduce* callback exiting.
+The iterator passed to *reduce* must have its values consumed prior to the *reduce* callback exiting, and *reduce* can’t access the data through any other iterators, including ones passed to other *reduce* calls.
 Storing the iterator and attempting to extract values from it later is not permitted and will raise *streem.LogicError*.
 In particular, *reduce* can’t return a generator or another lazy object that hasn’t yet consumed data from the iterator.
 This is because the underlying iterator over *items* will have advanced to following items and the items required for constructing the nodes will no longer be available.

 #### Default callbacks